Updated on July 16, 2020

 When will Michigan sportsbooks launch?

 The first set of sportsbooks in Michigan launched in March of 2020.
 Almost every casino is projected to open a retail sportsbook at some point in 2020.
-Online sportsbooks in MI will more than likely have to wait until early 2021 to launch.
+Online sportsbooks in MI will more than likely have to wait until late 2020 or early 2021 to launch.

 Are online sports betting apps in Michigan Legal?